PennLINC/xcp_d/docs/workflows.rst

 XCP-D can be run in one of three modes: ``linc``, ``abcd``, or ``hbcd``.
 Each mode is designed by a different group, and has different requirements.

+Users may also run XCP-D in ``none`` mode, in which case almost all of the parameters must be defined by the user.

 linc Mode
 =========